Hugh Hiscutt: Life and career

 Hiscutt was born in Burnie, Tasmania on 10 July 1926.
-In 1983 he was elected to the Tasmanian Legislative Council as the independent member for West Devon.
+In 1983, he was elected to the Tasmanian Legislative Council as the independent member for West Devon.
 He held the seat until he retired in 1995, at which point he was succeeded by his brother Des.
-His niece by marriage is Leonie Hiscutt, a sitting member of parliament.
+His niece by marriage, Leonie Hiscutt, was a member of the Tasmanian Legislative Council representing Montgomery until 2025, when she was succeeded by her son, Casey Hiscutt.

 In the 2020 Queen's Birthday Honours, Hiscutt was awarded Membership of the Order of Australia in the General Division (AM) for 'significant service to the people and Parliament of Tasmania, and to the community of West Devon'.

+Hiscutt died in Howth, Tasmania on 21 March 2023, at the age of 96.